Neidio i’r prif gynnwys

 Patterns and Prevalence of Adult Food Allergy

 This project has been set up to provide a step-change in our understanding of food allergy in adulthood by determining its prevalence in the adult population.
-It will provide data to allow the trajectories of the condition in relation to both persistent allergy from childhood and adult-onset food allergy to be described, together with adverse reactions to foods that are not mediated by IgE.
+It provided data to allow the trajectories of the condition in relation to both persistent allergy from childhood and adult-onset food allergy to be described, together with adverse reactions to foods that are not mediated by IgE.

 Background